toonshouin/digigarden/_notes/psc/psc-printer-linux.md

     - `/Canon_Mac` - Path to Printer
 - `-P /usr/share/cups/model/CNRCUPSIRADVC5840ZK.ppd` - Spectify PPD Driver (Canon iR-ADV C5840/5850 UFR II	)
 - `-E` - Enable
+> you can set -p as you like, ex. psc-printer

 After that, you can print via Printer as normal.